Eddyszh/monty/README.md

-div | divides the second top element of the stack by the top element of the stack mul | multiplies the second top element of the stack with the top element of the stack mod | computes the rest of the division of the second top element of the stack by the top element of the stack
+div | divides the second top element of the stack by the top element of the stack mul | multiplies the second top element of the stack with the top element of the stack mod | computes the rest of the division of the second top element of the stack by the top element of the stack pchar | prints the char at the top of the stack, followed by a new line pstr | prints the string starting at the top of the stack, followed by a new line rotl | rotates the stack to the top rotr | rotates the stack to the bottom
 ## Monty files examples
 ```
 vagrant@ubuntu:~/monty$ cat -e bytecodes/000.m